 Register with the U.S. State Department

-It is important to register with the United States State Department travel registration website so the US Embassy or Consulate can contact you in an emergency.
+It is important to register with the US State Department travel registration website so the US Embassy or Consulate can contact you in an emergency.

 Make copies of your passport